top of page

 HealthyLakes &Rivershandout (1).pdf

-POST LAKE DRAW-DOWN DATA IS BEING COLLECTED
+POST LAKE DRAW-DOWN DATA HAS BEEN COLLECTED

-To view the Onterra LLC consultant's aerial video of the drawdown, copy and paste this link to the URL: https://youtu.be/kaheIT87g80
+To view the Onterra LLC consultant's aerial video of the drawdown, copy and paste this link

-To view the summary report written by Onterra LLC about the preliminary results they had gathered from the drawdown, click on this link: DrawdownReport
+To view the summary report written by Onterra LLC about the preliminary results they had gathered

 SHORE LINE MODIFICATION WORK: NO SAND BEACHES ALLOWED!